PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-Back in our browser, we can now add our database settings and click install now!
+17) Back in the browser, I can now add the database settings and click install now!
 That should do it. osTicket should be operational now!
-Plus we can see some stuff in our HeidiSQL database.
+Plus you can see some stuff in the HeidiSQL database.
 </p>
 <p>
 <img src=https://i.imgur.com/ZwFPUQk.png/>